vladimir-kozyrev/visualize_perf_metrics/README.md

 - add a script to copy data from Jira to the datastore
 - add SQL queries for each of the metrics
+- describe how these metrics can reflect on performance